Álvaro Arbeloa: International career

 On 1 February 2008, Arbeloa was called up to the Spanish national team for the first time, for a friendly with France in Málaga, but he was forced to pull out because of injury.
 He made his debut on 26 March against Italy, and was picked for UEFA Euro 2008's final stages, appearing in the first-round match against Greece (2–1 win) as the nation emerged victorious.

 Arbeloa's versatility saw him being called up for the 2009 FIFA Confederations Cup and the 2010 FIFA World Cup, again as Ramos backup.
 His contribution in the latter tournament, which also ended in victory, consisted of 14 minutes in the 2–0 victory over Honduras in the group phase.

 Vicente del Bosque selected Arbeloa for the following tournament, Euro 2012.
 Due to Carles Puyol's absence, however, he was now part of the starting XI alongside Ramos, Gerard Piqué and Jordi Alba, with Spain only conceding once in six fixtures and winning the tournament.

 Coaching career

+Real Madrid

 Arbeloa returned to Real Madrid in September 2020, being appointed manager of the under-14 side.
-Two years later, he progressed to the Juvenil A.

-On 28 May 2025, Arbeloa replaced Raúl at the helm of Castilla.
+Two years later, he progressed to the Juvenil A. On 28 May 2025, Arbeloa replaced Raúl at the helm of Castilla.

+Arbeloa was promoted to the first team on 12 January 2026, following Xabi Alonso's departure.
+On his debut, they lost 3–2 at second-division Albacete in the round of 16 of the Copa del Rey; three days later, on his 43rd birthday, he oversaw a 2–0 win over Levante in the domestic league.

+Arbeloa led the club to the Champions League quarter-finals and a second-place finish in the domestic league, before announcing he would step down at the end of the season; his departure was confirmed on 9 June.

+Fulham

+On 7 July 2026, Fulham appointed Arbeloa as their new head coach on a three-year contract, replacing Marco Silva who had left to join Benfica.